-- 1. California Government Code Section 65400 requires local jurisdictions to prepare an annual report on the status of the General Plan and progress towards its implementation.
-The report is to be submitted to the Governor's Office of Planning and Research and to the Department of Housing and Community Development (HCD) by October 1 of each year. - 2.
-The Housing Element report must include an assessment of progress made toward meeting the City's share of the Regional Housing Need. - 3.
-Submittal of the Housing Element Report to HCD is a requirement for application for the State's Workforce Housing Grant.
-In June 2005, HCD notified the City that it had been approved for a 2004 Workforce Housing Grant of \$258,634 as a reward for approval of the Canyon Creek Apartment project. - 4.
+1. California Government Code Section 65400 requires local jurisdictions to prepare an annual report on the status of the General Plan and progress towards its implementation.
+Beginning in 2007, this report must be submitted by April 1.

+- 2. The Housing Element report must include an assessment of progress made toward meeting the City's share of the Regional Housing Need. - 3.
 Attached is an annual report that basically has two parts.
 The first (Exhibit A) is a table containing brief descriptions of every Action Item, except those in the Housing Element, with thumbnail descriptions of their status of implementation.
-The second (Exhibit B) is the Housing Element Report, with discussions of progress toward meeting the City's share of the Regional Housing Need and a similar table as that in Exhibit A for the Housing Element Action Items. - 5.
-The Planning Commission will consider this annual report at its meeting of September 13, 2005.
-A verbal report on the Planning Commission's action will be made to the Council at its meeting of September 20.
+The second (Exhibit B) is the Housing Element Report, with discussions of progress toward meeting the City's share of the Regional Housing Need and a similar table as that in Exhibit A for the Housing Element Action Items.